keyvan-malek/RColSim/README.md

 3)	Residual inflow/Cumulative runoff volume

 ### 1) Unregulated streamflow
-	Weekly timeseries of unregulated streamflow is calculated by subtracting the surface water demands from the natural streamflow at the inlet of each of the dams shown in Fig. 3.
-The water demand upstream of a dam is equal to the sum of demand in all upstream incremental drainage areas (light gray boundaries) in Fig. 3.
+Weekly timeseries of unregulated streamflow is calculated by subtracting the surface water demands from the natural streamflow at the inlet of each of the dams shown in Fig. 2.
+The water demand upstream of a dam is equal to the sum of demand in all upstream incremental drainage areas (light gray boundaries) in Fig. 2.

 ### 2) Variable refill curve
 Some of the dams have a variable refill curve that guides reservoir refill.
 The variable refill curve allows a deeper draft than permitted by the assured refill curve, while assuring that the dam will refill by its target date with a high degree of confidence.
-The computation of a variable refill curve in the flow_to_ColSim.R script consists of recursively solving the storage volume, beginning at the target refill date and working backward. ### 2-	Preparation of a weekly streamflow and surface water demand input file for RColSim:
+The computation of a variable refill curve in the *flow_to_ColSim.R* script consists of recursively solving the storage volume, beginning at the target refill date and working backward.
-The current version of RColSim works at a weekly time step.
-Therefore, the streamflow inputs to the model need to be aggregated to a weekly time step.
-An example input streamflow dataset is included in the following repository:
-“/inputs/Supply_to_RColSim/ToRColSim_scenario_baseline_with_curtailment.txt”
-The unregulated water supply input columns are designated by the “PriVIC” prefix.
-These flows should be routed to each of the dams if you are including your own water supply data.
-Alternatively, the no-regulation, no-irrigation (NRNI) dataset from the Bonneville Power Administration (BPA) can be used.
-Weekly surface water demands (withdrawals for municipal water and irrigation, excluding conveyance losses) are also included in the RColSim input file.
-The aggregation area for these demands corresponds with the drainage areas between the dam indicated after the “DemVIC” prefix and the nearest upstream dam.
-The water demand in the DemVIC columns was calculated from VIC-CropSyst simulated irrigation demands, not including conveyance losses, as well as surface water municipal demands where those data were available.
-The model subtracts water demand from naturalized flow in the incremental drainage area between each dam and its nearest upstream neighbors.
-These drainage areas are shown in Figure 1.
-If the user wishes to run RColSim with naturalized flows (demands already removed), the demand columns in the input file need to be replaced with zeros to avoid double-counting water demand.

 ### 3) Residual inflow/Cumulative runoff volume
 The flood control curves utilize either residual inflow or cumulative runoff volume to select the curve representing the appropriate relationship between reservoir volume and week of the year.
 Residual inflow is the remaining volume of unregulated flow to enter the reservoir by the target refill date.
 It is calculated as Q^t summed over all the timesteps from t to the refill date.
 Cumulative runoff volume is the total unregulated streamflow volume that has been forecasted to enter the reservoir over a specified period, usually April through August.
 Residual inflow is used primarily in conjunction with the Upper and Middle Snake River reservoirs, while cumulative runoff volume is used in conjunction with the other reservoirs.

-In addition to the primary RColSim inputs discussed above, flow_to_ColSim.R generates the irrigation demands for the Upper Snake drainages, which are used for estimating irrigation withdrawals for the Minidoka, Boise, Payette, and Upper Snake irrigation projects in Southern Idaho.
+In addition to the primary RColSim inputs discussed above, *flow_to_ColSim.R* generates the irrigation demands for the Upper Snake drainages, which are used for estimating irrigation withdrawals for the Minidoka, Boise, Payette, and Upper Snake irrigation projects in Southern Idaho.
 The input file also includes interruptible demands and instream flow rules for computing curtailment along the Columbia mainstem, and return flows from the Columbia Basin Project entering near Wanapum, Priest Rapids, and McNary dams.
 Finally, the script generates the global input file.
 The global input file has the following values:

-RColSim_WD – The parent directory for the RColSim model.
+**RColSim_WD** – The parent directory for the RColSim model.<br>
-Flow_Input_File – The main input file for RColsim.
+**Flow_Input_File** – The main input file for RColsim.<br>
-Output_Folder – The folder where the program writes the output files. simulation_start_year – The first year of the simulation.
-The program always begins the first week in August.
+**Output_Folder** – The folder where the program writes the output files.<br>
+**Simulation_start_year** – The first year of the simulation.
+The program always begins the first week in August.<br>
-Simulation_end_date – The date the simulation ends.
-This value needs to be an actual date given in the format: yyyy-mm-dd.
+**Simulation_end_date** – The date the simulation ends.
+This value needs to be an actual date given in the format: yyyy-mm-dd.<br>

-The flow_to_ColSim.R script automatically populates the global input file.
+The *flow_to_ColSim.R* script automatically populates the global input file.
 The user may either change the script or edit the file to change these variables.

 <p align="center">